selfup/prores_delivery_converter/README.md

-# H264/H265 to ProRes 422 and 422HQ
+# ProRes Delivery Converter

-Convert H264 and H265 to ProRes.
+Convert H264 and H265 to ProRes422 or ProRes422HQ.
 MP4 and MOV supported.

 Converted files will now also work on Windows in Davinci Resolve (free).

-This takes care of the h265 problem if others you work with need ProRes files and your camera cannot record in ProRes natively.
+This takes care of the H265 problem if others you work with need ProRes files and your camera cannot record in ProRes natively.

 I built this little utility script because I am often asked to provide ProRes files.